jkrshw/jessek-blog/content/Posts/continuous-blog.md

 ```
 Downloading/unpacking argparse==1.2.1 (from -r requirements.txt (line 6))
-Could not find a version that satisfies the requirement argparse==1.2.1 (from -r requirements.txt (line 6)) (from versions: 0.1.0, 0.2.0, 0.3.0, 0.4.0, 0.5.0, 0.6.0, 0.7.0, 0.8.0, 0.9.0, 0.9.1, 1.0.1, 1.0, 1.1)
+Could not find a version that satisfies the requirement argparse==1.2.1
+(from -r requirements.txt (line 6))
+(from versions: 0.1.0, 0.2.0, 0.3.0, 0.4.0, 0.5.0, 0.6.0, 0.7.0, 0.8.0, 0.9.0, 0.9.1, 1.0.1, 1.0, 1.1)
 ```

-I was able to pick the latest available version, update the requirements.txt and try again.
+I was able to pick the latest available version of argparse, update the requirements.txt and try again.
 Such an approach may not work for a more essential library.

 Themes
 ------

-Once Travis is able to set up the correct dev environment and start running the make script you should run in to your first build failure.
+Once Travis is able to install the correct dev environment and run the make script you should run in to your first build failure.

 ```
 ...